EhRom/Puffix.SqlDevOps/Deploy/AzureP2S&Certificates/README.md

 ```powershell
 .\CreateChildCertificate.ps1 -baseName "<base certificate name>" -childName "<child certificate name>" -rootCertificateThumbprint "<root certificate thumbrpint>" -childCertificateFilePath .\<child certificate file name>.cer -export $true(default)|$false
 ```

+If the parameer *export* is set to true, the following variables are exported:
+- `$childCertificateName`: contains the name of the generated certificate,
+- `$childCertificateSerialNumber`: contains the serial number of the generated certificate,
+- `$childCertificateThumbprint`: contains the thumbprint of the generated certificate.

 Sample (assume the previous sample is executed):
 ```powershell